-- For stubborn dirt or mud, run water onto the outsoles, rinse, and scrub the corners and nooks to remove the dirt.
+- For stubborn dirt or mud, run water onto the outsoles, rinse, and scrub the grooves, ridges, or lugs to remove the dirt.

 Cleaning the uppers of a running shoe starts with removing the laces.
-You can place them inside a mesh sack and throw them into the washing machine and run them on a gentle cycle.
-Never place the shoes in the machine because it can damage them.
+You can place them inside a mesh sack and throw them into the washing machine on gentle.
+Never place the shoes in the machine, because it can damage them.

-You also need to detach the liners or insoles but do not put them inside the washing machine.
-Use a brush with soft bristle to remove dirt and dust from the uppers.
-Do it by pouring water and mild soap solution onto it.
-After that, rinse it with running water thoroughly.
+You also need to detach the liners or insoles – but do not put these in the washing machine.
+Use a soft-bristle brush to remove dirt and dust from the uppers.
+Start by pouring water and mild soap solution onto your shoes.
+After that, rinse thoroughly with running water.

 How to Clean the Insoles

-The insole of running shoes is prone to odor-causing bacteria.
-It is the part that gets a lot of sweat, so regularly cleaning it is very important.
+The insoles of running shoes are prone to odor-causing bacteria, so regularly cleaning them is very important.
 You can use any of the three agents: mild soap, water and baking soda paste, or vinegar and water solution.
 Scrub the insoles, rinse them with clean water, and allow them to air dry.

 How to Dry Running Shoes

-Drying the running shoes is the easiest part of the cleaning process.
-However, make sure that you do it the proper way or else the shoes might get damaged.
-Never dry them inside a dryer or any machine with high temperature as it can garble their shape.
+Drying your running shoes is the easiest part of the cleaning process.
+However, make sure that you do it the proper way, or else the shoes might get damaged.
+Never – never! – dry them inside a dryer or any machine with high temperature, as it can permanently mess with their shape.

 - Put the shoes in a place where there is low humidity and mild temperature.
-Place it near or in front of an electric fan to dry it more quickly.
+Placing them near or in front of an electric fan helps them dry more quickly.

 How to Make Running Shoes Smell Better

-There are a few things that you can do to keep your running shoes smell better.
+There are a few things that you can do to keep your running shoes smelling fresh.
 Here are some tips:

 - Always wear socks.
-Without the socks, the sweat will get absorbed inside the shoes.
+Without socks, sweat will get absorbed by the inside of the shoes.
 Socks will accumulate the sweat and moisture that cause the unpleasant smell.

 - There are times that sweat passes through the socks and moisture accumulates in the shoes.
-Sprinkling foot powder will help absorb the moisture and reduce the possibility of developing odor-causing bacteria.
+Sprinkling foot powder in your shoes will help absorb the moisture and reduce the possibility of developing odor-causing bacteria.